Non-Toxic Body Care

 How to make:

 In a small saucepan, bring the water to a gentle boil.
 Add all of the other ingredients.
 I always add the Manuka honey for it's anti-bacterial properties.
 When the salts have dissolved into the water, turn off the heat and allow to cool.
-Pour into a glass container with a cap.
+Pour into a sterilized glass container with a cap.
 Store in the refrigerator.

 How to use: